IBM/terratorch/docs/data.md

 For additional examples on fine-tuning a TerraTorch model using these components, please refer to the [Prithvi EO Examples](https://github.com/NASA-IMPACT/Prithvi-EO-2.0) repository.

+## Data curation
+Generally speaking, all the datamodules work by collecting sets of files and concatenating them into batches with a size determined by the user.
+TerraTorch automatically checks the dimensionality of the files in order to guarantee that they are stackable, otherwise a stackability error will be raised.
+If you are sure that your data files are in the proper format and do not want to check for stackability, define `check_stackability: false` in the field `data` of your yaml file.
+If you are using the script interface, you just need to pass it as argument to your dataloader class.
+Alternatively, if you want to fix discrepancies related to dimensionality in your input files at the data loading stage, you can add a pad correction pipeline, as seen in the example `tests/resources/configs/manufactured-finetune_prithvi_eo_v2_300_pad_transform.yaml`.

 ## Using Datasets already implemented in TorchGeo

 Using existing TorchGeo DataModules is very easy!
 Just plug them in!